KibetuMaureen/KibetuMaureen/README.md

 Currently pursuing a Master's in Business Analytics & Big Data

-Interested in **predictive modeling, AI ethics, and data-driven decision-making & storytelling**
+Interested in **Machine Learning, AI ethics, and data-driven decision-making & storytelling**

 ---